 Latest Admissions News and Deadlines

-First Year: 2017 enrolment completed, but you may add your child’s name to the waiting list
+First Year: 2018 enrolment completed except for a small number of place for girls still available.
+You may add your child’s name to the waiting list.

 St. Conleth’s College Admissions Policy